-A good coder knows the true worth of a good text editor.
-Although Macs do come with TextEdit which is the stock text editor on Macs, the functionality of it is limited.
-That is why developers want other feature-rich text editors for Mac.
+A good coder knows the true worth of a good code editor.
+Although Macs do come with TextEdit, which is the stock text editor on Macs, its functionality is limited.
+That is why developers want other feature-rich text editors or code editors for Mac.

 If you are a Windows user and want to use a free text editor like Notepad++ then to your disappointment, Notepad++ is not available for mac.
 However, there are some top alternatives to Notepad++ that do the same job and are even better in some cases.

 The thing is, there are a lot of text editors out there for Mac devices and it is quite tricky to find the right ones.
-This article will solve your problem as you will find some of the top text editors for macOS to easily manage your codes and other docs.
+This article will solve your problem as you will find some of the top text editors for macOS to manage your codes and other docs easily.

 What is a Text Editor?

-It doesn’t matter if you are a professional developer or a beginner trying to write your first code, having a good text editor is a must.
+It doesn’t matter if you are a professional developer or a beginner trying to write your first code; having a good code editor is a must.

-5 Best Mac Text Editors for Easy Coding
+5 Best Mac Text/Code Editors for Easy Coding

 Atom is easily one of the best text editors for Mac.
-In times where you hardly get anything good for free, Atom is free, open-source, and powerful.
-It is developed by GitHub so you can already trust that it is best for developers.
+In times when you hardly get anything good for free, Atom is free, open-source, and powerful.
+It is developed by GitHub, so you can already trust that it is best for developers.

-If that isn’t enough, you can install tons of open-source packages and bring more features to Atom.
+If that isn’t enough, you can install many open-source packages and bring more features to Atom.
 Overall, it is one of the best ones on the list.

 - Free and open-source